oliviodare/MakingKnowledge/🧶 project management/👾 Projects August 2021.md

 2. ~~Pass on summary of the talk and agreement with Heildeberg University to Maura and Jobke, make proposal and inquire budget.~~
 3. ~~Inquire Heildberg University about seminar details (dates, format, seminar contents and links to rest of the course).
 Inquire also about budgeting and in-person or online.~~
 4. ~~Involve whole team (Sean, Maura, Stefan, Sarahanne).~~ I have made [a post on Teams](https://teams.microsoft.com/l/message/19:25dc6cc42ef3479caadf3a36dd26f5b0@thread.tacv2/1629199574386?tenantId=ca1b23a6-8063-4cce-91ec-3c11fdcd5874&groupId=fee8c112-ec23-45e3-86db-f9f336fefd0f&parentMessageId=1629199574386&teamName=Center%20of%20Trial%20and%20Error&channelName=Education&createdTime=1629199574386).
 5. Find literature, compile the seminar's contents.
+(On its way, see [JOTE--Heidelberg Seminar, some literature](JOTE--Heidelberg%20Seminar,%20some%20literature.md)).

 *ETA*: setting up and confirm collaboration should be done by 31 August.